Chicago skyline to go dark to honor COVID-19 victims during national memorial service

-CHICAGO — The Chicago skyline will go dark this week for a national COVID-19 memorial service.
+CHICAGO — The Chicago skyline will go dark Tuesday night as part of a national COVID-19 memorial service.

 After 10 minutes, everyone is supposed to turn their power and electronics back on.
 This symbolizes the movement from darkness to light.

-President-elect Joe Biden and Vice President-elect Kamala Harris will preside over a lighting ceremony for victims in Washington D.C. at the Lincoln Memorial Reflecting Pool.
+Earlier in the evening, President-elect Joe Biden and Vice President-elect Kamala Harris presided over a lighting ceremony for victims in Washington D.C. at the Lincoln Memorial Reflecting Pool.